Are Hatchimals Swearing? Parents Report Popular Toys Are Cursing At Their Children

 — Us Weekly (@usweekly) December 31, 2016

-Prior to hatching, Hatchimals makes noises and changes their glowing eye color to indicate how they are “feeling” and when they are prepared to begin cracking open their shell.
-For example, blue eyes indicate the animal is feeling frightened and rainbow eyes indicate it is prepared to “peck” its way out of its shell.
+Before hatching, Hatchimals makes noises and changes their glowing eye color to indicate how they are “feeling” and when they are prepared to begin cracking open their shell.
+For example, blue eyes indicate the animal is feeling frightened, and rainbow eyes indicate it is prepared to “peck” its way out of its shell.

 As each animal is different, the entire hatching process can take over an hour depending on the degree of interaction.